 First look at the bolt.
-If the bolt appears to be closed pull the bolt back by pulling rearward on the operating rod handle.
+If the bolt appears to be closed, pull the bolt back by pulling rearward on the operating rod handle.
 If no shell is ejected and the chamber is empty there was a failure to feed.
 Release the bolt then pull back on the operating rod handle just far enough to allow you to see if a shell was chambered.
 If there is a shell in the chamber the gun is ready to fire.
 If there is no shell in the chamber check the magazine to make sure it is properly inserted.
 Then pull the operating rod handle back and release it.
-If the magazine is properly seated the gun should be ready to fire.
-If there is another failure to feed, remove the magazine and insert a different one.
-If there is a continued failure to feed, unload the gun and take the gun to a competent gunsmith.
+If the magazine is properly seated the firearm should be ready to fire.
+If there is a continued failure to feed, unload the firearm and take the firearm to a certified gunsmith.
 If there is a cartridge in the chamber, remove the magazine and release the operating rod handle smartly and open the bolt again.
 If the cartridge continues to remain in the chamber pull the operating rod handle back and lock it open.
-Point the gun in a safe direction and insert a cleaning rod in the muzzle.
+Point the firearm in a safe direction and insert a cleaning rod in the muzzle.
 Keeping your hands away from the muzzle, tap the cartridge until it comes out.
 Check the extractor and clean the chamber.
-If this problem repeats itself, unload the gun and take it to a gunsmith for inspection and repair.
-Do not use the gun if this problem persists.
+If this problem repeats itself, unload the firearm and take it to a gunsmith for inspection and repair.
+Do not use the firearm if this problem persists.
 Safely dispose of the cartridge.

-If an unfired cartridge is ejected, unload the gun and inspect the primer on the cartridge.
+If an unfired cartridge is ejected, unload the firearm and inspect the primer on the cartridge.
 If there is a small or faint indentation, the bolt may not have been fully closed.
 If the primer mark is deeply indented the primer is defective.
 Both cartridges should be safely discarded.
 Reload the magazine and chamber a cartridge.
 Check the bolt to see if it is fully closed.
 If not, unload the gun and inspect the ammunition and chamber to see if they are clean.
 A dirty chamber or deformed ammunition will prevent the bolt from properly closing.
 Properly loading the first cartridge from the magazine requires you to properly insert the magazine and to pull the operating rod handle back fully and release it smartly to allow the bolt to slam forward and strip the cartridge from the top of the magazine.
 If the bolt continues to not close fully, try a different magazine.
-Take the gun to a competent gunsmith if the problem continues.
+Take the firearm to a certified gunsmith if the problem continues.